safely-project/anchor/docs/src/tutorials/tutorial-3.md

 ## Next Steps

-We just covered Cross Program Invocation and showed how anchor can handle talking to multiple different programs in the solana ecosystem.
+We just covered Cross Program Invocation and showed how anchor can handle talking to multiple different programs in the safecoin ecosystem.
 In the next step, we will teach you how to handle errors and in Anchor.